-The transformation of global manufacturing was clarified in a 1995 to 1997 study cosponsored by NSF and other federal agencies.
+The transformation of global manufacturing was clarified in a 1995 to 1997 study co-sponsored by NSF and other federal agencies.
 The culminating report "Next Generation Manufacturing" concluded that manufacturing companies must transform themselves into "agile enterprises" that operate by adding value into extended supply chain networks.
 This was reinforced by the National Research Council's Board of Manufacturing and Engineering Design's report on "Visionary Manufacturing Challenges for 2020" which emphasized that the future of manufacturing will be characterized by knowledge sharing, innovative technologies and attention to environmental issues.

-In response to statewide, regional and national manufacturing crisis, Connecticut's College of Technology, in collaboration with the CT Center for Advanced Technology (CCAT), CT Business and Industry Association (CBIA), the National Association of Manufacturers (NAM) and local and regional business and industries have initiated several systemic activities to implement and market advanced manufacturing.
+In response to statewide, regional and national manufacturing crisis, Connecticut's College of Technology, in collaboration with CT Business and Industry Association (CBIA), and local and regional business and industries have initiated several systemic activities to implement and market advanced manufacturing.